dexit/clean-ui/README.md

 Download the repository, put the plugin into your project's plugin directory and edit the `clean-ui.php` file to your liking.
 This plugin can't be published to Packagist and installed using Composer since you need to edit the plugin.

-If you're using WordPlate you'll also need to unignore the plugin in the `public/.gitignore` file:
+If you're using WordPlate you'll also need to unignore the plugin directory in the `public/.gitignore` file:

 ```diff
 +!mu-plugins/clean-ui